web3/web3.js/docs/docs/guides/web3_providers_guide/index.md

 #### WebSocketProvider

+Use WebSocketProvider to connect to a Node using a WebSocket connection, i.e. over the `ws` or `wss` protocol.

 The options object is of type `ClientRequestArgs` or of `ClientOptions`.
 See [here](https://microsoft.github.io/PowerBI-JavaScript/interfaces/_node_modules__types_node_http_d_._http_.clientrequestargs.html) for `ClientRequestArgs` and [here](https://github.com/websockets/ws) for `ClientOptions`.

 The second option parameter can be given regarding reconnecting.
 And here is its type: